-The big takeaway from all this is take it slow.
+The big takeaway from all this is to take it slow.
 Chances are the kinds of offers you get in the mail one day will still be there the next, even though frenzy-provoking reps might tell you interest rates are about to skyrocket, or that their lenders are having some kind of weekend fire sale.

 Financial counselors even have a term for those who are too quick to jump into refi agreements: Refinancing junkies.
 They sign multiple deals, often in a mad hunt for the lowest possible interest rate, not understanding that they may not be saving much, or at all.
-You may be able to get a legitimate refinancing deal from one of the companies that are known to contact you out of the blue, but unless you were already actively looking for better interest rates on your house, you’re usually better off using these form letters as scrap paper.
+You may be able to get a legitimate refinancing deal from one of the companies that are known to contact you out of the blue.
+Still, unless you were already actively looking for better interest rates on your house, you’re usually better off using these form letters as scrap paper.

 This is an article from the folks at GoBankingRates.com